A BETTER CREDIT TODAY CREDIT REPAIR logo

 A BETTER CREDIT TODAY CREDIT REPAIR Review

 A Better Credit Today Credit Repair was founded in 2016 and operates out of Miami, Florida (8950 SW 74th Ct, Suite 2201-A13).
 The business is women-owned and serves consumers across the South Florida market.
-No CDFI, HUD, or NFCC certifications have been publicly confirmed, and the company maintains a limited web presence, making independent verification of credentials difficult.
+No CDFI, HUD, or NFCC certifications have been publicly confirmed, and the company maintains a limited web presence, making comparable public verification context of credentials difficult.
 Despite a small digital footprint, the company has accumulated a 5.0-star Google rating across 22 reviews, suggesting consistent client satisfaction among those who have used their services.

 The company's core offering is credit repair: identifying and disputing negative, inaccurate, or unverifiable items on consumer credit reports.
 Beyond dispute work, A Better Credit Today offers credit counseling sessions and positions itself as an educational resource for consumers trying to understand and improve their credit profiles.
 They provide a free credit e-book and maintain a "credit hub" — an educational resource center — as part of their service.
 A free initial consultation is also offered, allowing prospective clients to assess their situation before committing.
 No pricing information is publicly available; all plan details must be obtained directly from the company.